This PDF is the current document as it appeared on Public Inspection on 12/12/2014 at 08:45 am.

 (c) Bureau of International Labor Affairs—

-(1) Positions in the Office of Foreign Relations, which are paid by outside Start Printed Page 4892funding sources under contracts for specific international labor market technical assistance projects.
+(1) Positions in the Office of Foreign Relations, which are paid by outside funding sources under contracts for specific international labor market technical assistance projects.
 Appointments under this authority may not be extended beyond the expiration date of the project.

 17. Department of Education (Sch.
 B, 213.3217)

-(b) Fifty positions, GS-7 through GS-11, concerned with advising on education policies, practices, and procedures under unusual and abnormal conditions.
+(b) 50 positions, GS-7 through 11, concerned with advising on education Start Printed Page 74126policies, practices, and procedures under unusual and abnormal conditions.
 Persons employed under this provision must be bona fide elementary school and high school teachers.
-Appointments under this authority may be made for a period of not to exceed 1 year, and may, with the prior approval of the Office of Personnel Management, be extended for an additional period of 1 year.
+Appointments under this authority may be made for a period of not to exceed 1 year, and may, with the prior approval of OPM, be extended for an additional period of 1 year.

 27. Department of Veterans Affairs (Sch.
 B, 213.3227)